daveshap/OpenAI_Agent_Swarm/shared/discord_comms/README.md

 Some example events and commands are included to demonstrate how commands from the Discord channel are recieved in the bot.

 ### !hello
-Typing `!hello` in the Discord channel will trigger the bot to respond with `Hello!`
+Typing `!hello` in the Discord channel will trigger the bot to respond with `Hello!`... or perhaps something else!

 ### !hello2
 Typing `!hello2 "Text 1" "Text 2"` will trigger the bot to respond with `You said: "Text 1" and "Text 2"`